kisaacs/bpc-reading-group/README.md

 ### Schedule

+** We will return Spring 2022!
+See our mailing for scheduling poll! **

 We will update this schedule based on group interest.
 Later weeks subject to change based on group interest.